Jack Vance: Characteristics and commentary

 Vance's science fiction runs the gamut from stories written for pulps in the 1940s to multi-volume tales set in the space age.
 Scott Bradfield states that Vance "wrote about incomprehensibly far-off futures that weren’t driven by the splashy intergalactic military conflicts of his Golden Age predecessors, such as E.E.
 Doc Smith or Robert A. Heinlein.
 Instead, Vance’s futures are marked by rich, panoramic socioeconomic systems."
 While Vance's stories have a wide variety of temporal settings, a majority of them belong to a period long after humanity has colonized other stars, culminating in the development of a fictional region of interstellar space called the Gaean Reach.
 In its early phase, exhibited by the Oikumene of the Demon Princes series, this expanding, loose and pacific agglomerate has an aura of colonial adventure, commerce and exoticism.
 Later it becomes peace-loving and stolidly middle class.

 Vance's stories are seldom concerned directly with war and the conflicts are rarely direct.
 If there are battles, such as in the slave revolt against the nobility at the end of The Last Castle, they are depicted in an abbreviated length, as Vance is more interested in the social and political context than the clashing of swords.
 Sometimes at the edges of the Reach or in the lawless areas of Beyond, a planet is menaced or craftily exploited.
 Some more extensive battles are described in The Dragon Masters, The Miracle Workers, and the Lyonesse Trilogy, in which medieval-style combat abounds.
-His characters usually become inadvertently enmeshed in low-intensity conflicts between alien cultures; this is the case in Emphyrio, the Tschai series, the Durdane series, or the comic stories in Galactic Effectuator, featuring Miro Hetzel.
+His characters usually become inadvertently enmeshed in low-intensity conflicts between alien cultures; this is the case in Emphyrio, the Tschai series, the Durdane series, and the comic stories in Galactic Effectuator, featuring Miro Hetzel.
 Personal, cultural, social, or political conflicts are the central concerns.
 This is most particularly the case in the Cadwal series, though it is equally characteristic of the three Alastor books, Maske: Thaery, and, one way or another, in most of his science fiction novels.